 To ensure that your domain name is managed by a regulated service that complies with all standards and protocols, make sure that you register your domain name with an ICANN accredited registrar.

 Domain name must be available.

-There are no special requirements to register a .com, .net, or .org domain (other than they must not be already registered to someone else!)
+There are no special requirements to register a .com, .net, or .org domain (other than they must be available!)
 If the domain name you want is already registered to someone else, the next tip can help you.

 Domain names can expire.